 After your child has been in school for half a term you will be invited to attend a curriculum meeting where we will provide you with more detailed information about your child’s learning and you will have the opportunity to ask any questions.

 We have established a set of Golden Rules which we believe support and reflect the ethos of our school.
 These govern the behaviour of all members of our community (children, staff, parents and governors) at all times (in the classroom and at playtime).
 They reflect gospel values and emphasise the positive.
 These rules are displayed in prominent places around the school.
 At the start of each academic year, class teachers devise a set of agreed rules with their class based on our golden rules.

 Walk quietly around the school

 We have adopted a system of rewards and sanctions to ensure consistency across the school.
 Children are awarded certificates each week for particular achievements and a Golden Merit is awarded monthly for exceptional achievement, be this academic, social or within their community.
-Please do let us know about our child's achievements out of school and we would love to share these.
+We also award House Points throughout the school term with the winning house being allowed to come to school in home clothes.
+Please do let us know about your child's achievements out of school and we would love to share these.

 Reasons for rewards

 · To give a reason for making the right choice